Mount Waverley, Victoria: Places of worship

 There are numerous places of worship in Mount Waverley.
 The Holy Family Catholic Church is located on Stephensons Road and has Korean and Indonesian services.
 There are three Uniting churches; St Luke's, St John's and High Street Road.
 There is a Renewal Chinese Christian Church at the site of St Luke's Uniting Church.
 There are two Anglican churches; St Stephen and Mary's and St Philip's.
 St Stephen and Mary's parish church was originally built in 1865 making it the oldest church in the suburb.

 The Mount Waverley Church of the Nazarene is located on Grenfell Road and has Greek services.
-An indpendent Chinese church also operates there.
+An independent Chinese church also operates there.
 There is an Italian Pentecostal Church associated with the Australian Christian Churches.
 A Christian Science church and reading room operates on Stephensons Road.
-There are two Prebsyterian churches; the Melbourne Bethel Presbyterian Church (with Korean services) and the Monash Jesus' Disciples Church.
-There is a Tamil Christian congregation in the suburb.
+Other churches include the Melbourne Bethel Presbyterian Church (with Korean services) and the Monash Jesus' Disciples Church.
+There is also a Tamil Christian congregation in the suburb.
 Christadelphians and Jehovah's Witnesses also worship in Mount Waverley.

 Sport

 The suburb has an Australian rules football club, the Waverley Blues Football Club of the Eastern Football League.
 In addition, the Ashwood Football Club of the Southern Football League is also located in the suburb.

 The Mount Waverley Cricket Club was founded in 1906 and fields five senior sides playing on turf in the who play in the Victorian Sub-District Cricket Association and the Box Hill Reporter competition (Veterans grade).
 The club also run a full program of junior cricket which includes having a team in the VSDCA's RM Hatch competition and nine under age sides playing on turf and synthetic wickets.

 Cricket is also represented by the Mount Waverley Catholic Cricket Club who compete in the Southern District & Churches Cricket League (SDCCL).
 The club's home ground is Mayfield Park which has 2 training nets and is a synthetic wicket.
 The club has many junior teams ranging from under 11's all the way through to under 17's.
 In season 2008–2009 the senior team won their most recent SDCCL Menzies Shield, which is the competitions highest grade.
 This is a feat the club has managed 3 times since joining the SDCCL.

 Golfers play at the course of the Riversdale Golf Club on High Street Mount Waverley.